ReesMorrison/NetlifyBlogThemes/content/post/2021-07-12-sports-from-racers-before-the-stands-a-painting-by-edgar-degas/SportsDegas.md

 categories:
   - Painting
 tags: ["Class and Cost,", "Gambling,", "Fans", "Selective Gushers of Money",]
-draft: yes
+draft:
 ---

 Edgar Degas captured the edgy anticipation before the start of a horse race.
-The thoroughbreds shy and jockeys maneuver in front of the spectators as a frisson of excitement radiates from the painting.
-This sporting scene evokes other thoughts about Sports.
+Thoroughbreds prance and shy and jockeys maneuver before the spectators as a frisson of excitement radiates from the painting.
+This elegant scene evokes other thoughts about Sports.

 <!--more-->